ekspla/Read-Symbian-SportsTracker-file/README.md

  These codes are **not based on reverse engineering of the app.** itself, but on careful analysis of the track log files.

+## Limitation
+- Non ASCII (alpha numeric) strings contained in the track log files that are encoded by [SCSU](https://www.unicode.org/reports/tr6/tr6-4.html) are not supported.
+Handlings of such non ASCII characters are beyond the scope of this project.

 ## TODO
 - A few unknown fields in the track points.
 - Support for heart rate in track log files of the new version.